OUARAS-khelil-Rafik/SmartDev-ClientPortal/README.md

 Lightweight React + Vite client portal used as a demo frontend for project management, bookings and lightweight AI consultations.

 This repo contains a browser SPA built with Vite, TypeScript, Tailwind CSS and a small set of UI components under `components/`.
-AI integrations are provided as stubs for client builds — see **AI Integration** below.
+AI integrations are provided as stubs for client builds, see **AI Integration** below.

 **Quick links:**
 - **Source:** `.` (project root)